catalyst-cloud/catalystcloud-docs/source/first-instance/openstack-sdk.rst

  pip install openstacksdk.

-it is recommended however that you use the openstack sdk from a virtual environment.
+It is recommended that you use the openstack sdk from a virtual environment.
 Therefore if you already have one, it is suggested that you install it there.